Updated Aug. 1, 2014

-The UT Arlington Alumni Association has scheduled a meeting this month to discuss plans for liquidation and dissolution.
+The UT Arlington Alumni Association has been engaged in discussions about its status and business operations.
 The association is a 501(c)(3) nonprofit organization, and its actions are independent from the University.

 Please be assured that The University of Texas at Arlington’s commitment to our 180,000 alumni is stronger than ever and will not change.
 We will continue to strengthen those ties.
 UT Arlington values the tremendous service the Alumni Association has provided the University throughout the decades.
 Long-standing alumni traditions such as the Distinguished Alumni Awards and Gala will continue as scheduled.

 The University will continue to offer Alumni Association leaders and members the utmost support as they proceed with organizational discussions.

 Q: What is the University’s position on the proposed dissolution of the UT Arlington Alumni Association?

 A: The association is a 501(c)(3) nonprofit organization, and its actions are independent from the University.
 The University is extremely supportive of all its alumni and will continue to offer Alumni Association leaders and members the utmost support as they proceed with organizational discussions.

 Q: How will the University engage alumni going forward?

 A: UT Arlington’s commitment to our 180,000 alumni is stronger than ever and will continue to grow.
 In addition to ongoing activities, the University is continuing to build mechanisms to further support and engage alumni.
 The University also is currently seeking a new Vice President for Development and Alumni Relations.
 Among the responsibilities of this senior executive position will be creating a comprehensive Alumni Relations program within the Office of Development.
 The program will focus on engaging alumni of all ages and backgrounds and engendering alumni service and financial support to the University.